Moov-Organization/Moov-Documentation/docs/whitepaper/index.md

 We believe that a more ideal transportation solution can be found, which combines the best features of all of the noted observed methods.

+> @todo this section is _huge_ and should be pared down to focus on the spec

 ## Proposal of Improvements

-> @todo make this a design philosophy section, refactor accordingly

 We propose a decentralized public-stake ride hailing system with user-owned manned fleets.